Alogani/easy_fuser/examples/hello_fs/README.md

 2. Run the example and interact with the resulting filesystem.
 3. Compare this implementation with template-based examples to understand the differences.

-Remember, if you're looking to quickly prototype a filesystem, the template-based examples might be more suitable starting points.
+Remember, if you're looking to quickly prototype a filesystem, the template module of easy_fuser might be more suitable starting points.